digitlimit/alert/README.md

    //This simply displays a success message Alert::notify('Your account is going to expire today.','Info')->info();
 ```
-Some where in the view layout:
+Some where in the view layout where you want the alert to appear:
 ```html
 @include('alert::notify')
 ```